vivaria/edisonrul.ing/docs/source/cards/a/absorbing-kid-from-the-sky.md

 ### Card Rulings

-●This effect activates in Substep 7 - End of the Damage Step.
+*   This effect activates in Substep 7 - End of the Damage Step.
-●This card must be face-up on the field to activate this effect.
+*   This card must be face-up on the field to activate this effect.
-●The Level is the original Level printed on the card.
+*   The Level is the original Level printed on the card.